-In analogy with assemblages of states, one can in principle relax the requirement of a quantum description holding for the untrusted subsystems and ask for a channel steering scenario with only certain constraints of the no-signaling type, where the (trusted) quantum subsystem evolves under the interaction and later measurements performed on some joint state described by some possibly post-quantum theory.
-This leads to the natural notion of \textit{no-signaling channel assemblages}.
+In analogy with assemblages of states, one can in principle relax the requirement of a quantum description of untrusted subsystems and demand a channel steering scenario with only certain constrains of no-signaling type, when (trusted) quantum subsystem evolves under interaction and later measurements performed on some joint state described by some possibly post-quantum theory.
+This lead to the natural notion of \textit{no-signaling channel assemblages}.